-Students should refer to the materials on the course site on Angel for specific information on the outline of course content, sequencing, and due dates of assignments.
+Students should refer to the class schedule and materials on the course site on D2L for specific information on the outline of course content, sequencing, and due dates of assignments.
+The class schedule can be downloaded as a .csv spreadsheet here.